Egypt

 Gambia

-This was a long dreamt-of trip to the boreal forest and the Arctic north.
+We much enjoyed a long dreamt-of trip to the boreal forest and the Arctic north.
 Highlights included Great Grey, Ural, Tengmalm's and Northern Hawk Owls, Siberian Jay, Siberian Tit, White-billed Diver, King and Steller's Eiders, Gyrfalcon, Brünnich's Guillemot, Hazel Grouse, Long-tailed Skua, masses of breeding waders, plus Arctic Redpoll, Bohemian Waxwing, Little Bunting, Rustic Bunting, Lapland Longspur and Snow Bunting, and many more.
 It was unreal.

 We had just a week on one of the Mediterranean's 'endemic islands', enough to see Corsican Finch and Corsican Nuthatch, plus Yelkouan Shearwater, Marmora's Warbler, Italian Sparrow and endemic forms of Dartford Warbler and various others, plus excellent plants.

-Thiswas an excellent ten-day 'clear-up' of southern and south-central Spain.
+This was an excellent ten-day 'clear-up' of southern and south-central Spain.
 Spanish Imperial Eagle, Eurasian Eagle-Owl, Spectacled Warbler, Great and Little Bustards, Lesser Kestrel, Cinereous Vulture and Black-winged Kite were among the many star birds seen.

 This was a great trip to this 'easy' Oriental hotspot, along with our good friends Chris Mills and Jacky Harris.
 Highlights included three days at the (then) newly-established Backwoods Camp, with Indian Pitta around the tents, Greater Racket-tailed Drongo, Orange-headed Thrush, Grey-necked Bunting, Jungle Owlet, White-bellied Sea Eagle, Banded Bay Cuckoo and Blue-faced Malkoha.